10 reasons to start a business

 Why should you start a business?
 From being your own boss to the chance for more creativity, find out the advantages of becoming an entrepreneur

-With the right planning, effort and a little bit of luck, 2018 could be a great year to start a business.
+With the right planning, effort and a little bit of luck, this year could be a great year to start a business.
 But why would you want to go it alone in the first place?
 What are the advantages of starting up a business?

 Here, Startups gives 10 great reasons for starting a business…